Brushes & Daubers

 Various water brushes

-A water brush is a clever combination of a brush and a water reservoir.
+It is a clever combination of a brush and a water reservoir.
 It features a hollow barrel that you can fill with water and a synthetic brush tip, which can be flat, round, or fine depending on the model.
 When squeezed gently, the water is released through the brush tip, allowing you to control the flow of moisture as you paint or craft.

-It is very useful when doing watercolour painting.
-With a water brush, there’s no need to carry around a water container or constantly dip your brush.
+With a water brush, there’s no need to carry around a water container or constantly dip your brush when doing watercolour painting.
 Just squeeze gently to release a controlled amount of water as you paint.

 Achieving smooth gradients and blending colours seamlessly can be challenging with traditional brushes and water.
 Water brushes make blending effortless.
-Apply one colour, clean the brush tip by wiping it on a paper towel, and then use the same brush to blend or pick up a new color.
+Apply one colour, clean the brush tip by wiping it on a paper towel, and then use the same brush to blend or pick up a new colour.

 It is also handy for hand lettering and calligraphy.
 The fine tip of some water brushes allows for precise control over line thickness and can create elegant lettering effects.